bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-10-13-newsletter.md

   there have been two methods to relay blocks: legacy relay and [BIP152][]-style [compact block relay][topic compact block relay].

-  A node started with the `-blocksonly` setting does not participate in incoming transaction relay to reduce its bandwidth usage, and therefore, does have an empty mempool.
+  A node started with the `-blocksonly` setting does not accept relayed transactions from public nodes to reduce its bandwidth usage, and so usually has an empty mempool.
 Therefore, compact blocks are not beneficial to such a node since it will always have to download full blocks.
   However, in both high- and low-bandwidth mode, the `cmpctblock` message is relayed, representing a bandwidth overhead for blocks-only nodes because the